Heat Pumps

 With good design and the right choice of electricity tariff the running costs of a heat pump can be much lower than those of a gas boiler.
 Even when compromises have to be made on efficiency, it should be possible to get running costs about the same as gas.
 As mentioned above, this will make it far cheaper to run than direct electric heating, and probably also cheaper than oil or LPG.

-The October 2023 price cap is 7p per kWh for gas and 27p per kWh for electricity.
-If heating oil costs about 70p per litre that would give a running cost similar to gas, because oil contains about 10kWh of energy per litre.
+The July 2024 price cap equates to almost 5.5p per kWh for gas and almost 22.5p per kWh for electricity.
+If heating oil was to cost about 55p per litre that would give a running cost similar to gas, because oil contains about 10kWh of energy per litre.

-That means that a modern 90% efficient gas or oil boiler will give an actual heating cost of almost 8p per kWh.
-In comparison, a heat pump with an SPF of 3.5 would also cost just under 8p per kWh of delivered heat.
+Based on those prices, a modern gas or oil boiler running at about 85% efficiency would give an actual heating cost of about 6.5p per kWh.
+In comparison, a heat pump with an SPF of 3.5 would also cost about 6.5p per kWh of delivered heat.

-With either a better SPF or a tariff that gives a lower unit price the heat pump would get cheaper.
-For example, if an SPF of 4 can be achieved, that would mean a running cost of less than 7p per kWh of heat.
-Or with an SPF of 3.5 and a variable tariff that gives an average rate of about 21p per kWh, running costs could be about 6p per kWh.
+With either a better SPF or a tariff that gives a lower average unit price the heat pump would get cheaper.
+For example, if an SPF of 4 can be achieved, that would mean a running cost of about 5.5p per kWh of heat.
+Or with an SPF of 3.5 and a variable tariff that gives an average rate of about 20p per kWh, running costs could be about 5.7p per kWh.

 To reduce heating costs more substantially it’s still important to refurbish our homes with better insulation and other energy saving measures, whatever heating we then use.
 A combination of decent measures could cut annual heat demand for an average home from about 10,000kWh to less than half of that.